MzMahmud/health-data-collection-for-farshi/README.md

 ### Rest of the git branches
 - `main` contains the `README.md` file you are reading.
-- `master` is needed to auto build and deploy in heroku cli.
+- `spring-boot-postgrace/prod-heroku` is needed to auto build and deploy from github.

 Other branches are `feature branch`.